psacre/info0948-introduction-to-intelligent-robotics/project/README.md

 You will have to write a short report of about 5--10 pages describing and motivating your implementation choices.
 This report should also contain any information you judge relevant.
 You will also have to provide a zip archive of the workspace that contains your code, as well as a single launch file that launch all the necessary nodes to perform both tasks.
 The report and the archive should be uploaded on [Gradescope](https://www.gradescope.com/) at least 3 days before your project demonstration.

 ### Evaluation
-Your evaluation for this course will be based on the demonstration of your project in the real-world environment we prepared.
+Your evaluation for this project will be based on the demonstration of your project in the real-world environment we prepared.
 Note that the effort you put in the report will also be taken into account.
-An appreciation will be given at your advantage to the homework you did during the semester.